bryanseah234/safeentryQR2020/README.md

 # safeentry-pass-code
-code to generate fake Safe Entry Passes
+code to generate fake Safe Entry Passes (use at own discretion, for educational purposes only)